 - Have you written a short and engaging meta description, i.e., the text that commonly will be used as a teaser when someone is sharing to social media?

 - Have you used images without copy?
 Words should be in text fields and your alt tags.

-- Have you labelled image files using a naming convention that allows for image search optimisation, for example, Company-Name-Category-Subcategory-Image-description.jpg
+- Have you labeled image files using a naming convention that allows for image search optimisation, for example, Company-Name-Category-Subcategory-Image-description.jpg

-This is the forth post in a series of articles on the topic ‘Writing for online’.
+This was the fourth post in a series of articles on the topic ‘Writing for online’.
 If you are interested in doing your own keyword analysis, you can find a couple of good tools and tips in ‘What to focus on when deciding keywords—and three research tools to use’.